Do I need a referral from a dentist for an appointment?

 What is your payment policy?

 Payment in full is requested at the time services are rendered.
-If you have insurance benefits, 50% will be collected at the time services are rendered.
+If you have insurance benefits, payment in full, less your insurance estimated payment, will be collected at the time of services rendered.

 Is it normal to have pain after oral surgery?